min2ha/ukwa-site/content/target/57995/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Why a transition period may not buy more time for talks

 The Brexit Secretary David Davis warned in October 2017 that without a final deal on a future partnership with the EU - at least in principle - the government would not want to trigger any kind of transition at all and would opt for a hard Brexit.